malishav/OSCOAP/draft-selander-ace-object-security.md

 # IANA Considerations # {#iana}

 Note to RFC Editor: Please replace all occurrences of "\[\[this document\]\]" with the RFC number of this specification.

+## Sid Registration ##

+IANA is requested to enter a new parameter entitled "sid" to the registry "COSE Header Parameters".
+The parameter is defined in {{sid-def}}.

 ## CoAP Option Number Registration ##